-- General Information, as set out on pages 3 to 7 of the accompanying consolidated Annual Report, the Management Report, as set out on pages 8 to 9 of the accompanying consolidated Annual Report,
+- General information, as set out on pages 3 to 6 of the accompanying consolidated Annual Report, - the Management Report, as set out on pages 7 to 8 of the accompanying consolidated Annual Report,

+- the Statement of Corporate Governance, as set out in a separate report prepared by the management and available on the website of the Company www.longo.group.
 Our opinion on the consolidated financial statements does not cover the other information included in the consolidated Annual Report, and we do not express any form of assurance conclusion thereon, except as described in the Other Reporting Responsibilities in Accordance with the Legislation of the Republic of Latvia Related to Other Information section of our report.